How to Resign From Your Job in a Professional Manner

-This employment ending checklist tells you what the employer will cover when you resign from your job.
-Use the employment resignation checklist to prepare yourself for your last day.
+An employment ending checklist tells you what the employer will cover when you resign from your job.
+Use an employment resignation checklist to prepare yourself for your last day.
 Plan to turn in any company-owned property such as your laptop, smartphone, keys, door cards, and badges.

 Prepare your exit questions involving benefits, COBRA, final paycheck, and more, in advance so you don't forget anything important.
 Schedule a quick meeting with the HR department to make sure you have answers to all of your end-of-employment questions.

 Be sure to ask your boss for a reference letter a few days before you leave and make sure that you stay connected to colleagues by friending them on Facebook and inviting them into your network on LinkedIn.
 Plan to periodically stay in touch via social media even as you move into the next chapter of your employment.